pachterlab/kallisto/README.md

 ## License

 Please read the license before using kallisto.
-The license is distributed with __kallisto__ in the file `license.txt` file and is also viewable [here](http://pachterlab.github.io/kallisto).
+The license is distributed with __kallisto__ in the file `license.txt` also viewable [here](http://pachterlab.github.io/kallisto).